Le1nism/MSSandbox/README.md

-# Microservices Learning Project
+# Microservices Analysis Sandbox

-A simple Docker-based microservices project for learning microservices architecture.
+A simple Docker-based microservices project for scalability and performance analysis.

 ## Project Structure